liteserver/binn/README.md

 Performance
 -----------

-The elements are stored with theirs sizes to increase the read performance.
+The elements are stored with their sizes to increase the read performance.

 The library uses zero-copy when reading strings, blobs and containers.